 When you’re in love with someone but find it necessary to continually criticize and complain because they are not like someone or don’t do the same things as another person does for a friend, that’s ill-treatment of your partner.
 It demeans and diminishes self-esteem.

 If you truly love your partner, there should be no comparatives.
 You should appreciate all the eccentricities, uniqueness, quirks, and flaws, with no anticipation that this person will in any way mimic the behavior of anyone else and sadness if someone were to copy what you have.

 9. How would you feel

-A primary reason to avoid making comparisons is the relationships you’re comparing to are less than perfect, as you might have yourself believe.
+A primary reason why you don’t compare your relationship to others is that the relationships you’re comparing to are less than perfect, as you might have yourself believe.

 Any healthy partnership has its share of issues, but no one will share publicly or tell their friends about the major arguments or when their spouse doesn’t fold the laundry or stack the dishes.

 We want everyone to see our partner as the perfect person we feel in our hearts they are, and that’s how it should be.
 Here is astudy comparing relationships to those on popular social sites and how these can make you feel.

 Comparisons can cause unnecessary stress.
 Comparing your relationship to others can add up to your stress levels, as you may feel like you need to constantly be doing more to keep up with other couples.